SagarChhabriya/HackTheBox/Introduction-to-Networking/README.md

 SIP can expose user information, making it susceptible to attacks.
 For example, the SIP OPTIONS request can be used to gather details about a server’s capabilities.

 This structured overview serves as a foundational reference for understanding common networking protocols.
 You can expand or modify it further as needed!

+# Wireless Networks: Overview and Security

+## What Are Wireless Networks?
+Wireless networks allow devices like laptops, smartphones, and tablets to connect and communicate without physical cables.
+They utilize radio frequency (RF) technology to transmit data.
+Each device has a wireless adapter that converts data into RF signals, which are sent through the air to other devices on the network.

+### Types of Wireless Networks
+1. **Wireless Local Area Networks (WLAN)**: Typically used in homes or small offices (e.g., WiFi), with a range of a few hundred feet.
+2. **Wireless Wide Area Networks (WWAN)**: Uses cellular technology (3G, 4G, 5G) for broader coverage, such as cities or regions.

+To connect, devices must be within range of a wireless access point (WAP) and configured with the correct network settings (SSID and password).

+## WiFi Connection Process
+Connecting to a WiFi network involves several steps governed by the IEEE 802.11 protocol:
+1. **Connection Request**: A device sends a request to the WAP, including its MAC address, SSID, supported data rates, channels, and security protocols.
+2. **WAP Response**: The WAP acknowledges the request, allowing the device to connect.
+3. **Data Transmission**: Once connected, devices can communicate with each other and access the Internet via the WAP.

+## Communication and Signal Strength
+WiFi communication typically occurs over the 2.4 GHz or 5 GHz bands.
+The strength and range of RF signals can be affected by obstacles, interference, and environmental factors.
+Techniques like spread spectrum transmission and error correction are used to maintain reliable communication.

+## Security Features in Wireless Networks
+Wireless networks implement various security measures to protect against unauthorized access and ensure data integrity.

+### Key Security Features
+1. **Encryption**: Protects data transmitted over the network.
+Common protocols include:
+   - **Wired Equivalent Privacy (WEP)**: Outdated and insecure.
+   - **WiFi Protected Access (WPA)**: Offers better security.
+   - **WPA2/WPA3**: Current standards using advanced encryption methods like AES.

+2. **Access Control**: Ensures only authorized devices can connect, typically managed through passwords or MAC address filtering.

+3. **Firewalls**: Built-in firewalls on routers monitor and control incoming and outgoing network traffic based on security rules.

+## Authentication Protocols
+- **Lightweight Extensible Authentication Protocol (LEAP)**: Uses shared keys for authentication.
+- **Protected Extensible Authentication Protocol (PEAP)**: Utilizes secure tunneled authentication with digital certificates.

+## Conclusion
+Wireless networks provide flexibility and convenience in connectivity but require robust security measures to protect data and maintain network integrity.
+Implementing modern encryption standards and authentication protocols is crucial for safeguarding wireless communications.